 One of the primary reasons many young women avoided buying life insurance is because doing so causes them to think about their mortality.
 When her whole life lies ahead and dreams and aspirations and a positive attitude are primary, there is a sense of disbelief in her own death, which clouds the sentiment as far as buying insurance is concerned.
 She is also aware that not only does life insurance not provide an immediate benefit, but it doesn’t provide any at all as long as she is alive.
 It’s likely that she is turned off by the idea that she will not personally benefit from having a life insurance plan.
 Another reason is the misconception that buying insurance is an expensive proposition and should be purchased when she earns better some years down the line.
 Healthy women often claim that they are relatively healthy and do not need one.
 “I don’t understand it well enough to buy it”, is an oft-repeated lament.
 Stories of insurance agents willfully defrauding uninformed investors or inhibitions about an intimidating process also often turns her off.
 Many don’t invest in life insurance as there are no marketing or advertising campaigns or even products targeting them specifically or even explaining the need to invest in this form of protection.
 Also, in India, life insurance is not a legal requirement.
 One interesting insight we’ve come across is that fact that many do not invest in life insurance simply because their peers in the same age-group do not.
 This is a particularly disturbing trend in metros, where this behavior is contrary to expectations of informed financial planning on account of a larger educated and employed women workforce.

 Our advice is simple.
 Do not be misled by misconceptions.
 Do not procrastinate.
 Do not wait till, you believe, you are earning enough.
 Read up; speak to informed investors, especially older working women among your colleagues or family friends.
-Remember, young woman, you are not immortal and the earlier you invest in insurance, the better it will be.
+Remember, young woman, you are not immortal and the earlier you invest in term insurance, the better it will be.